 Basic speaker bio for event listings:

-Kate O’Neill is helping humanity prepare for an increasingly tech-driven future by teaching business how to make technology that’s better for humans.
-She’s an executive consultant, keynote speaker, author, and “tech humanist” who advises corporate and cultural leaders — whether one-on-one, in board rooms, or in convention centers — on how to take a human-centric approach to digital transformation.
+Kate O’Neill is known as “the Tech Humanist.”
+She is helping humanity prepare for an increasingly tech-driven future by teaching business how to make technology that’s better for humans.

 Kate now lives in New York City, where she writes prolifically and contributes to numerous outlets on an eclectic array of topics, but her primary focus as both a writer and speaker is on the future of meaningful human experiences.
-Her latest book, Pixels and Place: Connecting Human Experience Across Physical and Digital Spaces, launched in late 2016, and a book on automation and meaningful experiences is due out in 2018.
+Her latest book, Tech Humanist: How You Can Make Technology Better for Business and Better for Humans, launched in late 2018.

 A downloadable cheatsheet you can use at events to introduce Kate:

 Kate ONeill intro (PDF) — also includes suggestions for walk-on and walk-off music

 Main social media handles: